uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec06.md

 The system is now in upper triangular form and can be solved using backward substitution to give $\vec{x} = (1, 2, 2)^T$ (see the [final example from previous lecture](lec05.html#/examples-2-1)).

-## Examples
+## Example 2 (homework)

-Use Gaussian elimination to solve the linear system of equations given by $$
+Use Gaussian elimination to solve the linear system of equations given by

+$$
 \begin{pmatrix}
 4 & -1 & -1 \\ 2 & 4 & 2 \\ 1 & 2 & 4
 \end{pmatrix}